GeorgeLychock/georgelychock-career/README.md

 ## *CLOANING INFORMATION from CODE INSTITUTE README.md template from User Centric Module*
 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the [georgelychock-career GitHub Repository](https://github.com/GeorgeLychock/georgelychock-career)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.